 Build a Large Foundation - Reading lots and having a general understanding of many topics gives you a lot more flexibility in finding patterns and metaphors in new topics.
 The more you already know, the easier it is to learn.

 Don’t Force - I don’t spend much time studying before exams.
 Forcing information during the last few days is incredibly inefficient.
-Instead try to slowly interlink ideas as they come to you so studying becomes a quick recap rather than a first attempt at learning.
+Instead, try to slowly interlink ideas as they come to you so studying becomes a quick recap rather than the first attempt at learning.